AlexVic1/chatbot_with_ChatGPT/README.md

 The chatbot application allows you to have a conversation with the ChatGPT language model in real-time.
 Simply type your messages in the command line, and the chatbot will respond accordingly.

 <h1>Contributions </h1>
-We welcome contributions from the community!
 If you find any bugs, have suggestions for improvements, or want to add new features to the chatbot, please submit an issue or a pull request.
 Before contributing, please review our contribution guidelines.